dkim8989/dkim8989.github.io/index.md

 ## About me

 Welcome!
 I am a researcher in underwater acoustics and oceanography and am the Postdoctoral researcher at Scripps Institution of Oceanography, University of California San Diego.
 My work is focused on ocean acoustics, combining physics-based insights with data-driven techniques.
 My research interests include SONAR signal processing, passive acoustic monitoring, source localization, array processing, remote sensing, and the application of machine learning to acoustics-related problems.
+I love to bring new ideas and share it with collaborators.
+Hello world!

 <!-- **Seokho Son** is a **_senior researcher_** and **_open source special fellow_** of [ETRI](https://www.etri.re.kr/kor/main/main.etri) (Korean government-funded national research institute).
 He designs system architectures and devises sophisticated algorithms to accomplish national R&D projects in cloud computing domain.